Blog

 Variety Trends

-Quality Practice and some highlights
+Quality Practice and Highlights

 Overall, quality this year is strong, with more even maturation across the regions where we work and great potential for microlots.
 All regions we work in reported cherry volume converting to less green and lower density to some extent.
 This season our producers are showing less interest in anaerobic fermentations, given the higher risks and lower yields, but instead are focusing on naturals and farm investment.
 We could also observe that microlot deliveries are slightly slower than in previous years, but new direct negotiations with farmers keep us well connected and ensure our procurement team access to the right coffees.